ArriW/thunder/guides/week-7.md

 1. **Direct to potty pen** – no greetings, no detours
 2. Wait up to 5 minutes for elimination
 3. **When successful**: Begin conditioning with "potty, potty, potty" while he's going + high-value treat
-4. **Be a PEZ Dispenser**: 5-6 treats rapid-fire for this first success
+4. **Give lots of treats**: 5-6 treats rapid-fire for this first success
 5. **First crate nap** with frozen KONG

 ### 🔄 Puppy Cycle (Every 60-90 minutes)